petdance/bobby-tables/s/perl.md

 What is Taint mode?
 -------------------

 Taint mode is a special set of security checks that Perl performs on data input into your program from external sources.
 The input data is marked as  tainted (untrusted) and may not be used in commands that would allow you to shoot yourself in the foot.
-See perldoc perlsec for a detailed breakdown of what taint mode tracks.
+See [the perlsec manpage](http://perldoc.perl.org/perlsec.html) for a detailed breakdown of what taint mode tracks.

 To invoke taint mode: